 We may be compensated when you click on product links, such as credit cards, from one or more of our advertising partners.
 Terms apply to the offers below.
 See our Advertising Policy for more about our partners, how we make money, and our rating methodology.
 Opinions and recommendations are ours alone.

-Credit cards are a useful tool for many cardholders.
+Credit cards are a valuable tool for many cardholders.
 Some people use cards as a convenient way to pay for expenses while earning rewards — and pay balances in full each month.
 Others pay steep interest fees to defer expenses until a later date.

 Are you curious about who owns credit cards?
 Find out how many cards people own on average and learn whether ownership is related to factors like income, education level, or gender.
 Does how many cards you own relate to what state you live in or how old you are?
 And most importantly, how do you compare?
 Get the facts here.

 When you break credit card ownership down by generation, you’ll see that older age groups typically carry the most credit cards.
-For example, people between the ages of 40 and 74 on average had 4+ credit cards open.
+For example, on average, people between the ages of 40 and 74 had 4+ credit cards open.

 On the flip side, younger generations are the fastest-growing group, according to Experian data.
 Generation Z increased their open credit card accounts by more than 9% in 2020 from 2019.
 That’s notable, considering Generation Z ranges from ages 18 to 23, an age when card approvals aren’t typically plentiful.

-More than 97 million women (which is 78% of women) and 95 million men (81% of men) in the U.S. have at least 1 credit card.
+More than 97 million women (78% of women) and 95 million men (81% of men) in the U.S. have at least 1 credit card.